BarraHarrison/House-Price-Prediction/README.md

 # House Price Prediction using ML & Jupyterlabs

 ## 📌 Project Overview
-This project predicts house prices using a machine learning model trained on real estate data from California, USA.
+This project predicts house prices using a machine learning model trained on real estate data.
 The dataset contains various features such as location, number of rooms, population, and median income to help predict the median house value.

 ## 🛠️ Setup Instructions
 ### 1️⃣ Install Jupyter Lab